 While the exact strategy to avoid a vote is not yet clear, some of the GOP lawmakers who have signed on are privately being pressured to withdraw their name from the petition, which would prevent a vote from taking place, one of those sources said.

-Remember when Team MAGA styled themselves as crusaders against sexual predators?
-So committed, in fact, that one of their foot soldiers shot up a basementless pizzeria over a conspiracy theory involving sex-trafficked children and a nonexistent dungeon?
+Remember when Team MAGA styled themselves as the party of family values and as crusaders against sexual predators?
+So committed to those principles, in fact, that one of their foot soldiers shot up a basementless pizzeria over a conspiracy theory involving sex-trafficked children and a nonexistent basement dungeon?

 Or how about the comments from prominent MAGA Republicans?
 In case you forgot, USA Today has a nice summation: